-The objective of this safety guide is to provide recommendations on the assessment of the implementation of selected requirements in SSR 2/1, Rev.1, and GSR Part 4, Rev. 1, relating to defence in depth and practical elimination of event sequences leading to early radioactive releases or large radioactive releases.
+The objective of this safety guide is to provide recommendations on the assessment of the implementation of selected requirements in SSR 2/1, Rev.1, and GSR Part 4, Rev. 1, relating to defence in depth and practical elimination of event sequences leading to early or large releases.